mozaik-association/mozaik/docs/Distribution-list-module.md

 This functionality allows you to create, modify and manage all the events related to your organisation.

-Various informations can/must be completed on the petition form :
+The distribution list provides access to general information:

-- General information of the distribution list (name, note...).
+- TheGeneral information of the distribution list (name, note...).
 - The list of contacts included in the distribution list.

 !!! abstract "The goald of the distibution list"